mafgit/simple-express-generator/docs/configuration.md

 ## Path

-> Specify the path where you want the setup to take place.
+> Path to the folder where you want the setup to take place.

 **Flag** `-p or --path`